Americans are incredibly generous.

 These are urgent times, and the needs of our communities are great.

-Make 2019 the year to boost the positive impact of your philanthropy.
+Make this the year to boost the positive impact of your philanthropy.